AndreaDiotallevi/moovli/README.md

 I'd like to see a list of movies for the country I selected,

 As a user,
-So that I can know more about each movie,
+So that I can recognize each movie,
+I'd like to see the title of each movie.

+As a user,
+So that I can know what a movie is about,
 I'd like to see a description of each movie.

 As a user,
-So that I can know more about each movie,
+So that I can know the level of a movie,
 I'd like to see the ratings for each movie.

 As a user,
-So that I can know more about each movie,
+So that I can know how old is a movie,
 I'd like to see the release date for each movie

 As a user,